Frauen-Regionalliga: Mode

+For the 2024–25 season only, all five Regionalliga division winners will be promoted directly to the 2nd Bundesliga due to Frauen-Bundesliga's expansion to 14 teams in 2025–26 by promoting three teams from the second division and relegating one from the top division along with the retention of the current rule of three teams relegated from the 2nd Bundesliga.

 Regionalliga Nord

 The Regionalliga Nord is the highest regional division in northern Germany.
 Teams belonging to one of the regional football associations of Lower Saxony, Schleswig-Holstein, Hamburg, or Bremen compete in the league.
 The division comprises fourteen teams.

 History

 Until 1986 the highest leagues in northern Germany were the Landesligas, one each for Bremen, Hamburg, Lower Saxony, and Schleswig-Holstein.
 The champions of these divisions automatically qualified for the national championship.
 When in 1986 the Oberliga Nord was established the best teams from each regional association were admitted to the new league.
 Although the best team from each association still qualified for the national championship this was determined by the final standings of the Oberliga Nord.

 When in 1990 the Frauen-Bundesliga was incepted the Regionalliga automatically moved to the second tier.
 The best teams from the Regionalliga qualified for the Bundesliga Nord in its first season.
 Afterwards the champions of the division had to play against teams from the Regionalliga West and Nordost for promotion to the Bundesliga Nord.
 Since 1997 teams thus qualify for the unified Bundesliga.
 In 1994 the name of the league was changed to Regionalliga, but the change incurred no further consequences.
 With the introduction of the 2nd Bundesliga in 2004 the Regionalliga Nord moved to the third tier.